hrmn-preet/Yelp-Reviews-Sentiment-Analysis-using-Large-Language-Models/README.md

 </img>
 </p>

 **Description:** The dataset contains a large number of reviews from Yelp, including text reviews and associated metadata such as star ratings.
-There are total of 5 class, equally balanced with data.
+There are a total of 5 classes, equally balanced with data.

 **Size:**
 Total Reviews: 6,50,000 training rows and 50,000 testing rows.